Interests and Concentrations:

-Primarily, I specialize in both food ethics and epistemology with concentrations in pet food ethics, testimony, and feminism.
+Primarily, I am interested in both food ethics and epistemology with concentrations in pet food ethics, testimony, and feminism.
 My research and approach to teaching draws on philosophies of liberation in Latin America, feminist epistemology, feminist philosophy, and care ethics.

 - Epistemic injustice: (dis)belief in testimony, implicit bias